satriaksm/satriaksm/README.md

 - 🔭  I’m currently architecting and building the official orientation website for new students at my university.
 - 🌱 I’m expanding my backend expertise by diving deep into **Go (Golang)**.
 - 👯 I'm actively seeking to collaborate on impactful open-source projects.
 Have an idea?
 Let's talk!
-- 💬 Ask me about **Vue, Node.js, Laravel**.
-- 📫 How to reach me: Drop me a message on [LinkedIn](https://www.linkedin.com/in/satria-kusuma-mahardika-871359242/)!
+- 📫 How to reach me: Drop me a message on [LinkedIn](https://www.linkedin.com/in/satriaksm)!

 ## 💻 My Tech Stack